University of Bolton, Deane Road, Bolton. BL3 5AB

 To be confirmed

-This Level 6 BSc (Hons) Retail Business Management (Chartered Manager Degree Apprenticeship) in retail specifically seeks to develop the future leaders of retail organisations by increasing their critical knowledge of retail organisations, their management and the changing external contexts in which they operate.
-It’s designed to develop all aspects of their management and leadership, along with their ability to manage complexity and deliver impact at both strategic and operational levels.
+This Level 6 BSc (Hons) Retail Business Management (Chartered Manager Degree Apprenticeship) seeks explicitly to develop the future leaders of retail organisations by increasing their critical knowledge of retail organisations, their management, and the changing external contexts in which they operate.
+It's designed to develop all aspects of their management and leadership, along with their ability to manage complexity and deliver impact at both strategic and operational levels.

-Our BSc (Hons) Retail Business Management (Chartered Manager Degree Apprenticeship) is aimed at those who already have retail management experience or who are just moving into the role.
-The course has been informed by employers and designed in collaboration with the Chartered Management Institute (CMI) to qualify as a Level 6 Apprenticeship under the Apprenticeship Levy guidelines.
-Study at the University of Bolton’s Institute of Management Greater Manchester complements learning in the workplace, supporting your apprentices as they learn to take responsibility for long-term organisational success, and manage people, projects, operations and services.
+The University of Bolton's BSc (Hons) Retail Business Management (Chartered Manager Degree Apprenticeship) is aimed at candidates who possess retail management experience or who are just moving into the role.
+The course has been informed by employers and designed in collaboration with the Chartered Management Institute (CMI), ensuring its relevance.
+Studying at the Greater Manchester Business School at the University of Bolton complements learning in the workplace, supporting your apprentices as they learn to take responsibility for long-term organisational success, and manage people, projects, operations and services.

-Your apprentices will spend 80% of their time at work and 20% ‘off the job’, learning at the Institute and through a virtual portal with access to our tutors and lecturers.
+Learning focuses on your workplace environment – your apprentices will spend the majority of their time gaining on-the-job knowledge and experience.
+They will also complete at least six hours per week in off-the-job learning, including studying at the university and through a virtual portal with access to our tutors and lecturers.
 Our expert team will guide them as they learn about strategy and planning, project management, business finance, and digital technologies for retail and business.
-We’ll help them to become supportive leaders, able to develop collaborative relationships, and effective communicators with the skills to influence, negotiate and persuade.
+We'll help them to become supportive leaders, able to develop collaborative relationships, and effective communicators with the skills to influence, negotiate and persuade.
 Our dedicated team will also support them to grow into their position of responsibility, helping them develop resilience, commercial acumen and sound judgement.

-Our flexible programme recognises the wide range of retail environments and the specific challenges they pose.
-We’ll work with you to devise individual learning agreements for each of your apprentices, ensuring they fulfil the core and essential criteria of the Chartered Manager Degree Apprenticeship (CMDA), as well as develop additional skills and knowledge valuable for your organisation.
+Our flexible programme recognises the wide range of retail environments and their specific challenges.
+We'll work with you to devise individual learning agreements for each of your apprentices, ensuring they fulfil the core and essential criteria of the Chartered Manager Degree Apprenticeship (CMDA) and develop additional skills and knowledge valuable for your organisation.

-If you’re looking for undergraduate-level training in this subject area but don’t work for an employer who is offering apprenticeships, please see our related courses section for details of study opportunities that don’t require current employment.
+If you're looking for undergraduate-level training in this subject area but don't work for an employer that offers apprenticeships, please see our related courses section for details of study opportunities that don't require current employment.

 Where changes are made to material information contained in this course description or a decision is taken to suspend a course between the offer of admissions and enrolment, we will inform applicants at the earliest possible opportunity and will outline the various options available to the applicant.

-This retail-focussed programme is designed to meet the Chartered Manager Degree Apprenticeship (CMDA) Standard for Leadership and Management.
+This retail-focused programme is designed to meet the Chartered Manager Degree Apprenticeship (CMDA) standard for Leadership and Management (ST0272).
 Developed by employers in collaboration with higher education institutions and the Chartered Management Institute (CMI), the standard underpins a highly relevant qualification and professional development pathway that educates retail business managers who can take responsibility for people, projects, operations and services to deliver long-term organisational success.

 Overall, our BSc (Hons) Retail Business Management (Chartered Manager Degree Apprenticeship) is designed to prepare apprentices to take management and leadership responsibility for setting and delivering organisational objectives through a wide range of functions relevant to retail organisations.